bytedance/terarkdb/issue_template.md

 > Note: Please use Issues only for bug reports.
-For questions, discussions, feature requests, etc. post to dev group: https://www.facebook.com/groups/rocksdb.dev
+For questions, discussions, feature requests, etc. post to git hub issuses.

 ### Expected behavior